NPaspallis/CO1417/week10-algorithms-and-data-structures/step1002/readme.md

 names2 = [name for name in names if name != '']  # for each name in the list, select those which are not equal to '' (empty) print(names2)  # prints ['Mike', 'Emma', 'Kelly', 'Brad']
 ```

-## Exercises

-For a given list of numbers ``positives_and_negatives = [10, -4, 13, -14, -19, 27, -5, -8, -10, 20]``:

-1. Write code using loops and conditionals to produce a list containing only the negative values
-``[-4, -14, -19, -5, -8, -10]``
-2. Solve the same problem as above, but use List Comprehension instead of loops and conditionals.
-3. Write code using loops and conditionals to produce the equivalent list ``abs1`` which contains the absolute values
-``[10, 4, 13, 14, 19, 27, 5, 8, 10, 20]``
-4. Solve the same problem as above, but use List Comprehension instead of loops and conditionals.
-5. Given the list ``['avocado', 'beetroot', 'cucumber', 'eggplant', 'fava bean', 'garlic', 'lettuce', 'onion', 'potato',
-'radish', 'tomato', 'yam', 'zucchini']``, select all items which start with a vowel -- assume vowels are: a, e, i, o, u.

-        Hint: You can select the first letter of a String using the ``[0]`` operator.
-E.g. ``'abcd'[0]`` returns `a`.